 For employees in the Netherlands, less than five years of employment requires a notice period of one month, between five and 10 years of employment requires two months, between 10 and 15 years of employment requires three months, and 15 years of service or more requires four months notice.

-Lundi works with companies building international teams of 10 or more — typically in finance, accounting, HR/payroll, BD/sales, operations, or IT.
+Lundi works with companies building teams of 10 or more across business, technical, and operational functions .
 Not for one-off hires or individual placements.

 EOR platforms employ individuals for you.
 Lundi recruits, employs, and operates concentrated teams — including day-to-day management, HR, and an optional path to your own entity.
 It's the operating model for companies that have outgrown the EOR ceiling.